sean-rowe/team-pattern/README.md

 ## Error Components

-**Error** components provide an error handling framework, acting as type guards to validate state objects.
-They utilize Investigators to assess data and raise exceptions if validations fail.
-Delegators do not interact directly with Error components; instead, Workers and Investigators handle validations and error assertions.
+**Error Components** provide an error handling framework, acting as type guards to validate state objects.
+They utilize **Investigators** to assess data and raise exceptions if validations fail.
+Delegators do not interact directly with Error components; instead, Workers and Fetchers handle validations and error assertions.

 ### ❌ Incorrect Implementation